What employees really, really want from you

 - The disconnects that are preventing progress on these fronts

-Critically, we hope that it shows how every business leader – not just HR and IT leaders – can make a measurable impact on their organisations by focusing on relationships, connections and the way that work gets done.
+Critically, we hope that it shows how every business leader—not just HR and IT leaders—can have a measurable impact on their organizations by focusing on relationships, connections and the way work gets done.

 A word on methodology

-This Slack Future of Work survey was conducted online amongst 1,459 knowledge workers in the US over the age of 18.
+This Slack Future of Work survey was conducted online among 1,459 knowledge workers in the U.S. over the age of 18.
 The margin of error is 2.6%.

-That’s a lot for any organisation to tackle without making some big changes.
+That’s a lot for any organization to tackle without making some big changes.

 The change within